Student Loan Information

 If you are taking credit classes and pursuing an Associate’s degree, Bachelor’s degree, or one of the financial aid eligible certificate programs at Florida SouthWestern State College, you must apply for and accept all federal aid before you borrow any private student loan.
 You must also be registered in a minimum of 6 credits.
 The Federal Direct Student Loan interest rates are significantly lower than even the best private student loan rates, and most credit students are eligible to borrow these loans regardless of high or low income.
 The first step in the loan process is to complete a Free Application for Federal Student Aid (FAFSA).
 Apply online at www.fafsa.ed.gov.
 If you have already borrowed your maximum Federal Direct Student Loan amounts for the current award year and still need to borrow additional loan funds, then you may want to consider borrowing a private student loan.

-Private Loans for Continuing Education Classes
+Private Loans for Non-Degree and Continuing Education Classes

 Private Loan Options